7 Best Physician Mortgage Loan in Minnesota

 If you’re wondering “how much house can a doctor afford in Minnesota?” the answer will depend on your salary.
 Most lenders are typically prepared to finance up to four times a doctor’s annual income.

-If you take out a mortgage for a home that’s worth close to $1 million, with little-to-no down payment, you’ll have a relatively hefty mortgage payment to make each month.
+If you take out a mortgage for a home that’s worth close to $1 million, with a little-to-no down payment, you’ll have a relatively hefty mortgage payment to make each month.

 If something unforeseen happens, this might cause you to default on your mortgage and put your home in jeopardy.